Fermionic Tachyons as a Source of Dark Energy: Introduction

-In Sec.\ref{Dirac eq} the tetrad and Dirac formalism for tachyons in curved space-time is reviewed.
-In Sec.\ref{Dirac FRW} the field equations for a spatially flat isotropic and homogeneous universe in presence of a fermionic tachyon field are derived.
-At the end, in Sec.\ref{conclusion}, we conclude and discuss our results.
+The tetrad and Dirac formalism for tachyons in curved space-time is reviewed in Sec.\ref{Dirac eq}.
+The field equations for a spatially flat isotropic and homogeneous universe in the presence of a fermionic tachyon field are derived and solved numerically in Sec.\ref{Dirac FRW}.
+We conclude and discuss our results in Sec.\ref{conclusion}.